 Not only does Montana have big dinosaur fossils, but it has one of the world’s largest collections of them at the Museum of the Rockies in Bozeman.
 How thrilling to see a Tyrannosaurus Rex and Triceratops fossil!
 Parents rave about the Children’s Discovery Center where kids up to 8 years of age can interact with displays and learn along the way.
 Old West fans will enjoy seeing old vehicles and artifacts including a replica of a 1930’s gas station.
 Kids can set up camp in the wonders of Yellowstone and create a geyser eruption from their own pumping action.
-The remodeled Taylor Planetarium re-opened March 2, 2013 with a digital display of the big night sky.
 Travel through Montana to the 15 stops of the Dinosaur Trail to see all of the amazing dinosaur treasures that have been found in this big state.
 Make sure to check the Dino Lab in Billings where kids can see fossils as they are being cleaned and excavated from the rock they were found in.
 Then take your hungry dinosaur hunters for a “Behemoth” burger made with fresh ingredients at The Burger Dive.

 Sleep well without the dinosaurs in one of these Bozeman hotels.